NelsonPython/Driving_Experiment/PublicRadio/AstroPiQuakeTable.md

 13 rows in set (0.00 sec)
 ```

-Copy the AstroPiQuake.csv file into the folder with permissions to load data.
+Copy the AstroPiQuake.csv file into the folder that allows data loads.
 You can find this folder by showing variables.
-Otherwise, you get an error similar to:  ERROR 1290 (HY000): The MySQL server is running with the --secure-file-priv option so it cannot execute this statement
+If you do not have permission, you may get an error similar to:  `` ERROR 1290 (HY000): The MySQL server is running with the --secure-file-priv option so it cannot execute this statement ```

 ```
-mysql> mysql> show variables like "secure_file_priv";
+mysql> show variables like "secure_file_priv";
 +------------------+-----------------------+
 | Variable_name    | Value                 |
 +------------------+-----------------------+